 Hopefully it can be someday, but with today’s technology there simply isn’t a cost-effective way for PSE’s entire system to be powered by renewable energy sources.
 Solar and wind energy are not constant and might not be available when customers need power.
 However, we are on the cutting edge of technologies that could enable a greater reliance on clean energy in the future.
 For instance, our Glacier battery storage project is piloting an innovative technology that could help make intermittent energy sources like solar or wind more practical.

-Also, in the fall of 2016, PSE partnered with the Harbour Public House and Impact Bioenergy to fund a biodigester pilot project.
+Also, in December 2017, PSE partnered with Pleasant Beach Village and Impact Bioenergy to continue a biodigester pilot project which started on Bainbridge in the fall of 2016.
 Impact Bioenergy is a Seattle-based startup that builds small biodigesters to turn food waste into energy.
-The new biodigester uses food waste from the restaurant and converts it into organic fertilizer used by local farms and electric energy for the restaurant.
+The biodigester uses food waste from the four village restaurants and converts it into organic fertilizer used by local farms and electric energy for the village.

 Currently, about a third of the energy we provide to our customers comes from the Colstrip Generating Station in Montana.
 The rest of our energy comes mostly from hydropower, wind power and natural gas-fired generation.